VATSIM-UK/core/CONTRIBUTING.md

 #### 1 - Composer Dependancies

-In the command line, run `composer install` to install all of the needed dependencies.
+In the command line, run `composer install -o` to install all of the needed dependencies.
 This might take a while, so go and whack that kettle on!

-Beyond your initial setup, you can just run `composer update` on future code pulls.
+Beyond your initial setup, you can just run `composer update -o` on future code pulls.

 #### 2 - Environment Variables